 Last October, shortly after Finn started at a new school that wasn’t a good fit for him, his little fire burned down to its embers.
 I knew his spirit was alive in him somewhere, but there were no flames left.
 It is not an exaggeration to say that each school day became harder and harder for him to face.
 He was so underwhelmed and frustrated, and he was becoming increasingly angry.
 Thank goodness he was able to join the Jackals in early November.
 I am pleased to report that at this writing, Finn now looks forward to starting a different school next September.
 However, this past year, Fridays with the Jackals gave him such enormous inspiration he has been able to face the frustrations of Monday – Thursday.
 Each Friday he has a chance to experience JOY!

 On a recent parent visit day at Linne Doran, I was so impressed by what I witnessed.
 We started the morning playing a few group games.
 During one game, we tried to capture a flag and run back to the starting line without being seen.
 All but two boys participated in that game.
 Instead, they chose to sit atop a tree stump and dip into their snacks.
 I can’t explain how the instructors were doing it, but I can tell you that those students were allowed to pass on playing, but at the same time, they were still a part of the group activity.
 Their choice to sit apart was honored without their presence being any less attended to.

-Tremendous thanks to you and the staff for dedicating your energies, creativity and passion toward making Fridays (and so many other days for so many kids) possible and for helping Finn rekindle his fire.
+Tremendous thanks to you as donors and the staff for dedicating your energies, creativity, and passion toward making Fridays (and so many other days for so many kids) possible and for helping Finn rekindle his fire.